 I always enjoy the New Year's Eve Fireworks in San Francisco.
 It's a gorgeous display over the waterfront near both the Ferry Building and the SF Bay Bridge.

 It's one of the most attended displays every year with hundreds of thousands of people in attendance.
-The display kicks off at 11:59pm and lasts for about a half hour.
+The display kicks off at 11:59 pm and lasts for about 15 to 20 minutes.

 On a clear night, it's definitely worth the time and effort it takes to get down here to see this amazing display as you ring in the new year.